-People's experience of using this service: People told us they received a good service and felt safe.
-Risks were well managed.
-The provider learned from previous accidents and incidents to reduce future risks.
+People's experience of using this service: Risks were well managed.
+Lessons were learned from accidents and incidents to reduce future risks.
 The registered manager and staff understood their responsibilities about safeguarding.
 Arrangements were in place for the safe administration of medicines.